NagaSarat/WebDriverIOAppium/README.md

 ```bash
 xcodebuild -scheme TestApp -sdk iphonesimulator -configuration Debug -derivedDataPath build
 ```
-After the build, Xcode generates the compiled simulator app here: `ios-test-app/build/Build/Products/Debug-iphonesimulator/TestApp.app` (paste `TestApp.app` in `apps/ios` folder in framework, now the app will be installed automatically)
+After the build, Xcode generates the compiled simulator app here: `ios-test-app/build/Build/Products/Debug-iphonesimulator/TestApp.app` (paste `TestApp.app` in `apps/ios` folder in framework, now the app will be installed automatically when you run the test)

 This TestApp.app is the simulator version, meaning it runs ONLY on iOS Simulator, it cannot run on a real device.
 Appium requires a simulator build of an iOS app to automate it.
 You cannot automate .ipa for simulators.